facebook/relay/website/docs/guides/relay-resolvers/context.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 In order to pass a service, or other values to be shared with all resolvers, the `LiveResolverStore` provides a means of passing context.
 This gets passed to the third argument of all resolvers (live and non-live).
+This context argument analogous to the [context argument](https://graphql.org/learn/execution/#root-fields--resolvers) used on the server which usually holds things like the database connection.

 ## Setup